What do paper wasps look like?

 Paper wasps have a pinched waist and long, thin legs that hang down below their body as they fly.
 Paper wasps have gray wings, and bodies that are black or brown with yellow and/or orange markings.
 Adults grow to between 1/2 of an inch and 1 inch in length.
 Paper wasps have a smooth stinger, and while they are not particularly aggressive, they will sting in order to defend themselves or their colony.

 Where are paper wasps found?

 Paper wasps build their nests up off of the ground.
-Their nests are commonly found hanging from trees, shrubs, porches, decks, roof soffits, and door frames.
+Their nests are commonly found in Quad City hanging from trees, shrubs, porches, decks, roof soffits, and door frames.
 They are referred to as "paper" wasps because of the paper-like material that they create to make their tan, umbrella-shaped nests.
 Paper wasps make their nests from a mixture of chewed wood and their saliva, attaching each honeycomb shaped cell to the next until the nest is complete.

 What do paper wasps eat?